ibrahimovicmurados01/DemoApp/README.md

 Deployments:
 1. DemoApp.Web
-*In this pod the frontend application is deployed and running.*
+*In this project the web application is deployed and running.*
 2. mssql-deployment
 *The mssql is deployed in this deployment.*